Home/Compare/Landing Page vs Product Page vs Sales Page

 LANDING PAGE

 Landing page, product page, or sales page?
-Three page types, three jobs.
+Match the page to the ad click.

 What this page covers